 I am writing this because I want her to read.

-Let me first clarify I don’t give financial advice to any of my relatives or friends – I don’t want to mingle personal & professional relationship.
-I advice them to get in touch with some financial planner or I connect them with someone.
-Even in case of my sister I asked her to take help from some professional.
+Let me first clarify I don’t give financial advice to any of my relatives or friends – I don’t want to mingle personal & professional relationships.
+I advise them to get in touch with some financial planner or I connect them with someone.
+Even in the case of my sister I asked her to take help from some professional.

-Couple of years back they hired a financial planner (I recommended the name & I know he is good at his job) & he presented the harsh reality through plan.
+A couple of years back they hired a financial planner (I recommended the name & I know he is good at his job) & he presented the harsh reality through the plan.
 They were not able to swallow what he recommended but still followed his suggestions for couple of months.
-But as they say old habits die hard – they soon lost the track & blamed financial planner for that. (this is the irony of planners life)
+But as they say old habits die hard – they soon lost the track & blamed the financial planner for that. (this is the irony of planners life)